DantheJack/SliCer/README.md

 - Windows would be desirable, since I cannot guarantee the proper functioning of the programs under another operating system.
 - A recent version of [Python](https://www.python.org/downloads/) is required (version 3.5 or higher is recommended).

-*To check if a current version of Python is currently installed on your device, open Powershell and type `python --version`.*
+*To check if a current version of Python is currently installed on your device, if you're on Windows, simply open Powershell and type `python --version`.*

 ### Installing